HyeyoonPark

 About Hyeyoon

-Hyeyoon Park’s debut concerto album ‘Silenced’ (Linn Records) has been named BBC Music Magazine Recording of the Month (January 2026).
+Hyeyoon Park’s debut concerto album ‘Silenced’ (Linn Records) has been awarded a PREIS DER DEUTSCHEN SCHALLPLATTENKRITIK, "Bestenliste 1/2026" in the category "Concertos" and was named Recording of the Month by Fono Forum and BBC Music Magazine in Spring 2026.
 The album features Shostakovich’s Violin Concerto and Bosmans’ Concert Piece for Violin and Orchestra, recorded with the WDR Sinfonieorchester.

-Recent highlights of Park’s career include performances with City of Birmingham Symphony Orchestra, BBC Symphony Orchestra, Cape Town Philharmonic Orchestra, Stuttgart Philharmonic, Orchester Mainz, Poznan Philharmonic, Hitzacker Festival, Cologne Philharmonie, Zuger Sinfonietta, and Iasi Philharmonic at the Classix Festival.
+Recent highlights include performances with City of Birmingham Symphony Orchestra (Florence Price), BBC Symphony Orchestra, Bursa State Symphony Orchestra, Cape Town Philharmonic Orchestra, Stuttgart Philharmonic, Orchester Mainz, Poznan Philharmonic, Hitzacker Festival, Heidelberger Frühling, Musikverein, Cologne Philharmonie, Zuger Sinfonietta, and Iasi Philharmonic at the Classix Festival.
 She has also performed with orchestras such as the Symphonieorchester des BayerischenRundfunks, hr-Sinfonieorchester Frankfurt, Orchestre Symphonique de Montreal, NDR Elbphilharmonie Orchester, and Mariinsky Orchestra St Petersburg, among others.

 Hyeyoon is based in London